r-fameli/r-fameli.github.io/src/content/blog/job-search.md

 This is a newer genre of interview that has become more prevalent recently.
-Generally, you are tasked with either implementing something or debugging an existing project in relatively short time, requiring you to use AI tooling to get the task done in time.
-For the few of these that I had, I had to bring and pay for my own model/agent to do the task (Opecode + Deepseek V4 got me through these well and kept costs really low).
+Generally, you are tasked with either implementing something or debugging an existing project in a relatively short time, requiring you to use AI tooling to get the task done in time.
+For the few of these that I had, I had to bring and pay for my own model/agent to do the task (Opencode + DeepSeek V4 got me through these well and kept costs really low).
 There's not much you can do specifically to prepare for these other than to just build projects using AI coding tools.
 Creating my own project using AI tooling helped me to understand the agentic